Electronic Data Gathering Analysis and Retrieval (EDGAR) - Explained

 - Economics, Finance, & Analytics

-Electronic Data Gathering and Retrieval (EDGAR) Definition
+What is the Electronic Data Gathering and Retrieval (EDGAR) System?

 EDGAR stands for electronic data gathering, analysis, and retrieval.
 EDGAR is a system created by the Securities and Exchange Commission (SEC) to facilitate electronic filing with the agency.
 The objective of the system is to increase efficiency, save time and money, and make accessibility more convenient.